tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

 - **D:** Backend sends message to frontend.

 **Notes:**
-- The main prompt flow is indicated by numbered arrows: 1 → 2 → 3 → 4 → 5 → 6.
+- The main prompt flow is indicated by numbered arrows: 1 → 2 → 3 → 4 → 5 → 6 → 7 → 8.
 - The CRUD/business logic flow is indicated by letters: A → B → C → D.
+- LangChain is now explicitly shown as the orchestration layer between FastAPI and the LLM provider.
 - Arrows show both request and response directions for all major API flows.

 ---